- Argininosuccinic Acidemia (ASA)

 Autosomal recessive disorder characterized by pulmonary obstruction and/or exocrine pancreatic dysfunction.
 The most common mutation causing cystic fibrosis is a three-basepair deletion (F508del) in the cystic fibrosis transmembrane regulator (CFTR) gene.

-COMMENT: Screening for cystic fibrosis using the current two-tiered IRT/DNA approach cannot always distinguish babies who are CF carriers from babies who are affected when only one mutant allele is identified.
+COMMENT: Screening for cystic fibrosis using the current two-tiered IRT/DNA approach cannot always distinguish babies who are CF carriers from babies who are affected when only one CF-causing variant is identified.
 Sweat Chloride testing by the CFF-approved quantitative pilocarpine ionotophoresis method is recommended for all reported positive screening results, i.e., babies with either one or two mutations detected.
-For babies with no detectable mutations but with an IRT >170ng/mL, the primary care provider should be alert for persistent diarrhea, poor weight gain, chronic cough or respiratory problems.
+For babies with non-detected CF-causing variants but with an IRT >170ng/mL, the primary care provider should be alert for persistent diarrhea, poor weight gain, chronic cough or respiratory problems.
 If these signs appear, or if there is a family history of CF, contact should be made with a CF specialist.

 FDA-cleared 139 Variant Panel